sangibeaud/OctaDoc/README.md

 4. from this root directory, run ./octa-sync.sh
 5. from this root directory, run ./octa-track.sh ; When prompted, describe at has changed (in one line)
 6. eject octatrack drive and leave USB mode
-7. change a single thing
+7. change a single thing (or many if you dare !)
 8. go back to 2. above

 # Usable result
-The git log  and diff shows what bytes were modified at step 7
+The git log and diff shows what bytes were modified at step 7 (e.g. on Audio Track 1, turn knob B of page SRC clockwise)
 ![git diff output](./doc/Diff_output_Screenshot.png)
+We now know value for **knob B of page SRC in Audio track 1 of bank 01** is recoded at 0x008ef0a and there's a checksum a the end of the file.